Tingon

-Tingon is a peninsula in the north-west of Northmavine, Shetland.
+Tingon (/scz/ TING-ən) is a peninsula in the north-west of Northmavine, Shetland.
 It is delineated on the east by Ronas Voe, and on the west by Hamnavoe.
 It is also the collective name of a group of settlements on the peninsula, which were nearly all evicted as part of the Highland Clearances.

 Environment

 Tingon is designated as a Ramsar site, a Special Protection Area, a Special Area of Conservation and a Site of Special Scientific Interest.
 It forms part of the Ronas Hill – North Roe and Tingon Important Bird Area (IBA), designated as such by BirdLife International because it supports a suite of moorland-breeding birds, including red-throated loons, great skuas and merlins.

 History

 At its peak, Tingon had a number of crofts; there was a croft each at Knowes, Sannions, Sumra, Ocran, Ocraness, Quidadale, Westerhouse and Aurora (pronounced 'Rora).
 Additionally, Southerhouse, Northerhouse, and Easterhouse each had two crofts, making a total of 14.
 The name Aurora is believed to have been given to that croft by Magnus Manson (a son-in-law to smallpox inoculator Johnnie Notions), who served as a captain of the foretop in the Royal Navy during the time of Nelson on a ship of the same name.